komouro/voice-rehab-ml-classification/README.md

 ## Conclusion

 This project demonstrated the power of machine learning in addressing complex, real-world challenges in voice rehabilitation classification.
-Through comprehensive model selection, tuning and evaluation, we found that Logistic Regression and MLPClassifier provided the most accurate and reliable performance, especially in identifying unacceptable cases, which could be crucial for improving patient outcomes.
+Through comprehensive model selection, tuning and evaluation, we found that Logistic Regression and Neural Networks provided the most accurate and reliable performance, especially in identifying unacceptable cases, which could be crucial for improving patient outcomes.
 Further enhancements could involve adding more features or experimenting with ensemble techniques to boost model performance even further.
 The current solution, however, is robust and can be used for deployment in clinical settings.

 ## Citation
 Tsanas, A. (2014).
 LSVT Voice Rehabilitation [Dataset].
 UCI Machine Learning Repository. https://doi.org/10.24432/C52S4Z.